Living and working in a prime location

 In the area on the prominent site on Strandkai point west of the former Unilever House around 500 residences are currently being realized, among them many building-cooperative and affordable apartments.
 Perimeter block typologies are planned, to designs by Léon Wohlhage Wernik (Berlin), LRW Architekten und Stadtplaner (Hamburg) and BE Berlin, as well as two residential towers (about 60 m high, levelling with Marco Polo Tower), designed by Ingenhoven Architects (Düsseldorf) and Hadi Teherani Architects (Hamburg).

 The developers are a joint venture comprising Aug.
 Prien Immobilien and DC Developments, and in the case of one building Gemeinnützige Baugenossenschaft Bergedorf-Bille and Bauverein der Elbgemeinden.
-Unusual cultural uses moving in at ground floor level will include the public KinderKulturHaus on about 1,000 m² plus the fairytale attraction Märchenwelt on some 3,000 m², as well as catering.
+The ground floor level will be for public use as well as for catering.
 The forward 93 m of the quay point will remain unbuilt – providing a new public urban space, while western HafenCity will acquire a new 700 m long striking and almost white city façade facing the Elbe, continuing through southern Überseequartier and extending over the entire central and eastern HafenCity to the Elbe bridges.